 Economic empowerment enables families to steadily achieve a sustainable income and ultimately attain self-reliance.
 It is especially critical in remote areas.

-FFTP Magazines: FALL edition available for download
+FFTP Magazines: WINTER edition available for download